JonathanScala/Shopify-Mobile-Challenge/README.md

-# Shopify Mobile Challenge
+# Swift4-API-Fetcher

-An app that displays a Custom Collections list page and a Collection Details page, utilizing the Shopify Custom Collections REST API
+An app that displays a Custom Collections list page and a Collection Details page, utilizing the Shopify Custom Collections REST API.
+This utilizes the codable protocol.

 <table>
     <thead>